-For continuous updates on all education-related matters, please check the departmental web-site (http://PHYS.MED.UNIDEB.HU)
+For continuous updates on all education-related matters, please check the elearning.med.unideb.hu web site (Department of Physiology menu item).

 2. Evaluation during the semester

 None.

 At the end of the course a written final assessment will be organized in the form of multiple choice questions.
 The result of this assessment will determine the verification mark of the credit course using the following conversion table: